sebymusundi/AMR_pipeline/README.md

 The tools used in the pipeline are listed below and used after guppy was used to basecall and barcode the reads.

+### Quality control

+The quality of the nanopore reads were first assessed using FastQC.

 Fastqc    - Check the quality of the reads.

 Porechop  -  removal of adapters.